brunochanrio/DangoPlayer/getdango/apk.md

 - Dropped support for Android 5.x Lollipop, as required by Media3 update
 - Bug fixes and improvements in the app

-<a href="https://brunochanrio.github.io/DangoPlayer/2025/android-lollipop-support-eol-announcement/">More info about removal of DangoPlayer support for Android 5.x Lollipop...</a>

 ## Requires:
 Android 6.0 or later

+{% include alert.html type="danger" title="Notes for Android 5.x Lollipop users" content="DangoPlayer is no longer supported on devices running Android 5.x Lollipop <br><br> <a href="https://brunochanrio.github.io/DangoPlayer/2025/android-lollipop-support-eol-announcement/">More info about removal of DangoPlayer support for Android 5.x Lollipop...</a>" %}

 {% include alert.html type="warning" title="Warning for users of Android devices with Google services" content="You are using a Android device with Google services?
 We recommend you to download DangoPlayer from the Google Play Store  <br> <a href='https://play.google.com/store/apps/details?id=com.brunochanrio.dangoplayeruni&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' height='70' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>" %}